emoliga/emoliga/README.md

 <div align="center">

-# Hi everyone, I'm Eva :) 🙌
+# Hi everyone, I'm Eva :)

-I'm an industrial design and product development engineering student at Universidad de Zaragoza (Spain).
-I'm currently looking forward to learn more about computer science and I know this platform and its community will be great for my learning 😎.
+<p> I'm an industrial design and product development engineering student at Universidad de Zaragoza (Spain).</p>
+<p>nI'm currently looking forward to learn more about computer science and I know this platform and community will be a great help for my learning 😎. </p>

 </div>